mle86/php-request-authentication/doc/Class_AuthenticationMethod.md

 There's also a `getClientId()` method that just extracts the API client identification from a request in case you need it for authorization checking/rate limiting/logging.

+**NB:**
+ It's not recommended to use the interface methods directly.
+ Use the [RequestAuthenticator] and [RequestVerifier] helper classes instead.

 [Exceptions]: Exceptions.md
 [AuthenticationMethod]: Class_AuthenticationMethod.md
 [RequestAuthenticator]: Class_RequestAuthenticator.md